Myuku/LBMM-UAC-Fix/README.md

 If your mouse is behaving weirdly when on the side of the screen (the mouse cursor is stuck when playing Fortnite, moving camera in League of Legends is glitchy, right-click is stuck in Guild Wars 2), you may try this tool.

+## Branch Changes

+The base version requires the user to constantly accept UAC prompts unless the user disables them.
+This is a workaround to elevate the start and end tasks to allow for a smoother transition.

+# New Requirements
+FOLLOW THE STANDARD GUIDE BEFORE READING THIS

+Create two tasks in the task scheduler
+- "LBMM End" and "LBMM Start"
+- Tick off `Run with highest privileges` in General
+- Set the Action to `Start a program` with the program being the path to the location of `LittleBigMouse_Daemon.exe` in your file system
+- Add an argument `--stop` or `--start` for End and Start respectively

+Inside `settings.json`, the location of the scheduler can be changed if needed.

 ## Installation

 ### Basic